CP1404/Practicals/prac_07/README.md

 - Headings 1 and 2.
 These lines will start with `#` and `##` respectively.
 Use headings appropriately and semantically.
 - Brief information about the repo and yourself.
 - A list (markdown `-`) of at least 3 main lessons you have learned about "clean code" in this subject.
-- Proper links (names and links, not 'bare URLs') to the Programming Patterns page and the CP1404 Practicals instructions repo.
+- Proper links (linked names, not 'bare URLs') to the Programming Patterns page and the CP1404 Practicals instructions repo.

 [Here's the official Markdown syntax guide](https://daringfireball.net/projects/markdown/syntax) to help you learn how to do lists, links, etc.

+Please take this task seriously.
+Good developers care about documentation, following conventions, correctly-formatted code, user experience...
-Please "Reformat Code" to ensure your formatting is correct before you finish and commit your README.
+"Reformat Code" to ensure your formatting is correct before you finish and commit your README.
+After you've committed, review your README on GitHub and check that it looks good.
+If it doesn't, fix it and update it.

 # Walkthrough Example